-- When < > is displayed in white, it indicates that the Live View image brightness is close to what the captured image will look like. - If < IS Is blinking, it indicates that the Live View image is displayed at a brightness that differs from the actual shooting result because of low-or bright-light conditions.
+- When < > is displayed in white, it indicates that the Live View image brightness is close to what the captured image will look like. - If < ISM > is blinking, it indicates that the Live View image is displayed at a brightness that differs from the actual shooting result because of lowor bright-light conditions.
 However, the actual image recorded will reflect the exposure setting.
-Note that noise may be more noticeable than the actual image recorded. - If you use the < shooting mode, bulb exposure, or flash, the
+Note that noise may be more noticeable than the actual image recorded. - If you use the < M̄> or < M̄> shooting mode, bulb exposure, or flash, the < M̄S > icon and histogram will be grayed out (for your reference).
+The histogram may not be properly displayed in low- or bright-light conditions.